apache/iceberg/docs/flink/flink-getting-started.md

 Table create commands support the most commonly used [flink create clauses](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/table/sql/create.html#create-table) now, including:

-* `PARTITION BY (column1, column2, ...)` to configure partitioning, apache flink does not yet support hidden partitioning.
+* `PARTITIONED BY (column1, column2, ...)` to configure partitioning, apache flink does not yet support hidden partitioning.
 * `COMMENT 'table document'` to set a table description.
 * `WITH ('key'='value', ...)` to set [table configuration](../configuration) which will be stored in apache iceberg table properties.